 All of them provided their fruitful contributions in the form of highly informative presentations and made the conference a top notch one.

-EuroSciCon is prerogative to thank the Organizing Committee Members, Keynote speakers and Chairs on transcribing the plenary sessions and workshop in a diversified and variegate manner to make this conference an enviable artifact.
+EuroSciCon is prerogative to thank the Organizing Committee Members, Keynote speakers and Chairs on transcribing the plenary sessions, workshops and speaker sessions in a diversified and variegate manner to make this conference an enviable artefact.

-EuroSciCon offers its heartfelt appreciation to our Exhibitor “Andrew Brown, Aspect imaging”.
-We also express our sincere thanks to all the media partners for the promotion of our event to glory.
+EuroSciCon also express sincere thanks to all the media partners for the promotion of the event to glory.

-With the grand success of Neonatology 2018, we are glad to announce our next upcoming conference “23rd Edition of International Conference on Neonatology and Perinatology” which is going to be held in London, UK during April 22-24, 2019.
+With the grand success of Neonatology 2021, we are glad to announce our next upcoming conference “26th Edition of International Conference on Neonatology and Perinatology” which is going to be held in Dublin, Ireland during December 22-23, 2023.

 Bookmark your dates…

-Hoping to meet you once again coming year at London!!!
+Hoping to meet you once again on Neonatology 2023!!!